adamsilver/fdpb/checkout.md

 4. Check details
 5. Confirmation

-Just like the car salesman above, we'll be asking for the right information at the right time.
+Just like the salesperson, we'll be asking for the right information at the right time.
 The *Check details* page acts as a final check of contracts and the confirmation acts as sales receipt and invoice for record keeping.

 Much like a human conversation, we should strive to make our digital forms human and conversational too.